JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

 ## Importing Vinyl

 !> Vinyl is intended for use with Git, or an equivalent source control system.
+You should set up source control before importing Vinyl.

 You can find the latest version of Vinyl [here](https://github.com/JujuAdams/Vinyl/releases).
-Make sure that you're using a version of GameMaker that Vinyl supports, and then download the `.yymps` from that page and import into GameMaker.
+Make sure that you're using a version of GameMaker that Vinyl supports, and then download the `.yymps` from that page and import into your GameMaker project.
 You'll see a folder called `Vinyl` appear in your asset browser, and a file called `vinyl.dat` will also be created in your Included Files.

 If you look inside the Vinyl folder you'll see a lot of subfolders.
 These subfolders contain functions that comprise the API - the interface that you'll need to execute Vinyl code in your game.
 The `(Internals)` folder holds code that Vinyl requires to operate and has to be there but otherwise you can forget it exists.
 You'll also see two scripts and a Note asset (`__VinylConfigMacros` `__VinylConfigDebug` `__VinylConfig`).
 You'll be using these to customise Vinyl for your use case.